ukparliament/weeknotes.data-search/2018/20/index.md

 ### Strolls

 Again, we saw very little in the way of strolling this week.
 Though Anya, Silver, [Ben](https://twitter.com/benwoodhams) and Michael did stroll to Soho to meet [Ganesh](http://twitter.com/gansenthi) (ex of this parish).
 There was more talk of SIs and registers.
 They called in at the [Toucan](https://www.tripadvisor.co.uk/Restaurant_Review-g186338-d720848-Reviews-Toucan-London_England.html) and tried to buy a round of [Poitín](https://en.wikipedia.org/wiki/Poit%C3%ADn).
 But the landlord couldn't sell them any.
 Because it is now illegal.
-Or so we were told.
+Or so they were told.
 Presumably under an SI or some such.
 Someone should really build a tracker.

 ### Things that caught our eye